Japandi is more than just a style;

 You don’t want any colours dominating or jarring against each other, but bring in darker colours to create contrast.

-You want to keep the overall colour palette muted and considered.
+You want to keep the overall colour palette for a Japandi style, muted and considered.

 To incorporate richness introduce bolder colours like deep greens, charcoals and navy.